lucas-fsousa/lucas-fsousa/README.md

 <br clear="both">

-<h4 align="center">A backend developer focused on solving problems and who gets scared when he sees a graphic screen with colors and drawings.
-HAHAHA</h4>
+<p align="center">A backend developer focused on solving problems and who gets scared when he sees a graphic screen with colors and drawings.
+HAHAHA</p>

 ###